Interpolation of Power Mappings: Interpolation of Power Maps

+\begin{definition} Triangulations of two polygonal domains $\Omega_1$, $\Omega_2$ are compatible if we have a $1$-to-$1$ correspondence between the triangulations that preserves interior adjacencies (i.e., if two triangles share in edge in $\Omega_1$ then the corresponding triangles share an edge in $\Omega_2$). \end{definition}

 \begin{definition} We define a PWL-homeomorphism as follows.
-We specify that As the triangulations $T_m\cap[0,1]^2$ and $T_m'\cap[0,1]^2$ are compatible, (\ref{first_verter_definition}) and (\ref{second_verter_definition}) uniquely determine a triangulation-preserving PWL-homeomorphism We extend the map $\psi_m$ to a PWL-homeomorphism $\psi_m: W \rightarrow \{ z \in \mathbb{C} : 0<\textrm{Im}(z)<1 \}$ by repeated applications of the Schwarz-reflection principle.
+We specify that As the triangulations $T_m\cap[0,1]^2$ and $T_m'\cap[0,1]^2$ are compatible, (\ref{first_verter_definition}) and (\ref{second_verter_definition}) uniquely determine a triangulation-preserving PWL-homeomorphism (see Section 4 of \cite{MR3421995}).
+We extend the map $\psi_m$ to a PWL-homeomorphism $\psi_m: W \rightarrow \{ z \in \mathbb{C} : 0<\textrm{Re}(z)<1 \}$ by repeated applications of the Schwarz-reflection principle (see Section I.8.4 of \cite{MR0344463} for a formulation of the Schwarz-reflection principle for quasiconformal mappings).

 \end{definition}

 \begin{prop} For any $m\in\mathbb{N}$, the map of Definition \ref{PWL_map_def} is quasiconformal. \end{prop}